hajicj/safire/doc/source/index.rst

 The model classes only implements a definition.
 In order to *use* a model for something, a *model handle* has to be instantiated.
 Model handle is a way of making the model do something.
-For example, the :class:`ModelHandle` class provides a method for training, validating and running a feedforward network on a dataset.
+For example, the base :class:`ModelHandle` class provides a method for training, validating and running a feedforward network on a dataset.
 Other handles are available that perform backward sampling and clamped sampling of a joint multimodal layer.
 Generally, the "action" of